Organizational Culture & the Kanban Maturity Model

 We’ve also provided guidance on practices that hack the sociology of the organization: practices that increase trust; and practices that either strengthen or weaken the social cohesion.

-We do not believe that improve the innovation in your organization through process adoption, rather we believe that you create a culture where innovation can thrive.
+We do not believe that you improve the innovation in your organization through process adoption, rather we believe that you create a culture where innovation can thrive.
 So we’ve identified and codified some of the institutional elements that need to be present to enable an innovative, socially liberal culture.
 This short extract from chapter 8 of the new book explains our thinking,

 Liberal culture naturally maps to the deeper levels of organizational maturity, specifically ML5 and ML6.
 It would be really challenging to achieve the outcomes expected at ML5 and ML6 without a strongly liberal, innovative culture.
 In this respect, the KMM encapsulates the historical period of the Enlightenment in its architecture.
 A built-for-survival, resilient, robust, antifragile organizational culture resembles a mature, liberal democracy as envisaged by 17th and 18th Century philosophers.

 We believe that the new KMM is a game-changing architecture for organization growth, development, and change.
-By recognizing that leading organizations and leading change is primarily a sociological challenge, we have codified extensive existing literature in sociology, political science and social psychology, into a coaching playbook, that enables pragmatic, actionable, and evidence-based guidance for leaders in organizations of all sizes.
+Therefore, by recognizing that leading organizations and leading change is primarily a sociological challenge, we have codified extensive existing literature in sociology, political science and social psychology, into a coaching playbook, that enables pragmatic, actionable, and evidence-based guidance for leaders in organizations of all sizes.

 We’ve been teaching this material in our advanced classes for over a decade.
 It is exciting to make the material much more accessible through the new book and the new poster.
 Download it, print it at A1 size, display it boldly.
 Encourage the mantra…